Applications are now closed for this role.

 - Location: Working from home, with preference for candidates in the UK

-Culture Unstained is looking for a Senior Campaigner to join our small but impactful team in the UK, at a key moment in the exciting campaign to end fossil fuel sponsorship of culture.
+Culture Unstained is looking for a Co-Director to help lead our small but impactful team in the UK, at a key moment in the exciting campaign to end fossil fuel sponsorship of culture.

 Working from home, with a preference for candidates in the UK.

-The role is for 3-4 days a week at a UK pro rata salary range of £33k.
-The contract is freelance for 12 months initially, with the aim of becoming a permanent employed role when further funding is secured.
+The role is for 3-4 days a week at a pro rata salary range of £40k.
+It is a permanent employed role, with access to a pension.

-Culture Unstained is a small campaigns, research and engagement organisation which primarily aims to end fossil fuel sponsorship of the arts and cultural organisations.
-We work to undermine the social legitimacy fossil fuel companies gain from associating with leading UK cultural institutions, both by targeting specific sponsorship deals and mobilising networks of artists, workers, scientists, young people and cultural organisations who are committed to creating a Fossil Free Culture.
+Culture Unstained is a small campaigns, research and engagement organisation which primarily aims to end fossil fuel sponsorship of arts and cultural organisations.
+We work to undermine the social legitimacy oil, gas and coal companies gain from associating with leading UK cultural institutions, both by targeting specific sponsorship deals and mobilising networks of artists, workers, scientists, young people and cultural organisations who are committed to creating a Fossil Free Culture.

 Since being founded in 2016, our impact has grown rapidly and fossil fuel sponsorship has become a prominent campaign within the wider climate movement.
-In just the last two years, we have played a decisive role in a string of high-profile campaign wins with six of the UK’s leading cultural organisations ending long-running relationships with BP and Shell.
-Most recently, our work mobilising opposition to the Science Museum’s current sponsorship deals with Shell and Adani has hit the headlines and stretched our capacity, while the announcement of George Osborne as the new chair of the British Museum means the campaign to prevent the renewal of the museum’s contract with BP next year will be even more challenging.
+In just the last three years, we have played a decisive role in a string of high-profile campaign wins with nine of the UK’s leading cultural organisations ending long-running relationships with BP and Shell.
+Most recently, our work mobilising opposition to the Science Museum’s current sponsorship deals with Shell and Adani has hit the headlines and stretched our capacity, while the announcement of George Osborne as the new chair of the British Museum means the campaign to prevent the imminent renewal of the museum’s contract with BP is even more challenging.

-Sponsorship deals with iconic museums and galleries offer fossil fuel companies an effective way of maintaining their influence and ‘social license to operate’.
-But by exposing the truth and holding fossil fuel-sponsored institutions to account, we are undermining the influence that these companies have sought to buy, a necessary part of a wider societal and cultural push to make the transition away from fossil fuel dependence.
+Sponsorship deals with iconic museums and galleries offer fossil fuel companies an effective way of maintaining their influence and ‘social licence to operate’.
+But by exposing the truth and holding oil-sponsored institutions to account, we are undermining the influence that these companies have sought to buy, a necessary part of a wider societal and cultural push to make the transition away from fossil fuel dependence.

 Our work is often fast-paced and reactive, and includes: